 - How to Make Lipstick

 - Propagating Succulents

 - Bug Hotels: How to Build Your Own Insect House

 #6: Change of Scenery

 Want an escape from your own home?
 Feel like a change of scenery?
 Swap apartments with friends for a few days.
 Decide which rooms or closets are private and which things are allowed to be used.
 This will allow you to spend your vacation in the same city or area but gain a different perspective.
 If you’ve been working from home, this will allow you to truly switch off and get away from work.
 Maybe you can even try out another type of dwelling, like a tiny house!

 Another staycation idea is to book a vacation apartment or hotel room in your region.
 You don’t need to travel far to experience something completely different!

 This article has been translated from German by Karen Stankiewicz.
-You can view the original here: Staycation: 6 Tipps für einen nachhaltigen Urlaub zu Hauseaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Staycation: 6 Tipps für einen nachhaltigen Urlaub zu Hauseunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.